ironicbadger/pms-wiki/docs/03-installation/manual-install-ubuntu.md

 Mountpoints are where the OS mounts a specific disk partition.
 For example, you could have multiple partitions on the same disk mounted to different places for redundancy or performance reasons.
 For our purposes here we'll keep things simple by mounting each data disk partition one by one.

 Assuming the previous test went well, it's time to come up with a mountpoint naming scheme.
-We recommended `/mnt/diskN` because it makes the `fstab` entry for MergerFS simpler thanks to wildcard support (more on this shortly).
+We recommended `/mnt/diskN` because it makes the `fstab` entry for mergerfs simpler thanks to wildcard support (more on this shortly).
 For example:

     mkdir /mnt/disk{1,2,3,4}
     mkdir /mnt/parity1 # adjust this command based on your parity setup